18 Scholarships for Students with Learning Disabilities

-Pursuing an education can be stressful and, if your student has a learning disability, it may seem even more daunting.
-But, if your student can eliminate some of the financial burdens by landing one (or a few) of the many scholarships for students with learning disabilities, that can make the entire venture seem more manageable.
+Pursuing an education can be stressful, and if your student has a learning disability, it may seem even more daunting.
+However, scholarships and grants are forms of free money that do not need to be repaid, making them especially valuable for students with learning disabilities.
+If your student can eliminate some of the financial burdens of higher education by landing one (or a few) of the many scholarships for students with learning disabilities, that can make the entire venture seem more manageable.

 Contents